ThatOneShortGuy/CCTweakedImageMaker/spec.md

 ```

 # Standard Compression
 It will be the XOR diff from the previous frame compressed with [Run Length Encoding](https://en.wikipedia.org/wiki/Run-length_encoding) (RLE).
-This implementation of RLE is simple: `{count}{char}` where count is a single byte and char is a single byte.
+This implementation of RLE is simple: `{count}{char}` where count is 4 bits and char is the other 4 bits  .

 # Initial Frame
 The first frame will be an imaginary black frame where the colors are: